alkacon/opencms-core/README.md

 ## Online live demo

-If you want to try OpenCms, the easiest option is to use our [OpenCms Live Demo server](https://demo.opencms.org).
+If you want to try out OpenCms, the easiest option is to use our [OpenCms Live Demo server](https://demo.opencms.org).

 The live demo provides a personal OpenCms installation exclusively for you.
 All you need to do is register with a valid email address.
 We will not use the data you provide for anything else than setting up your personal demo installation!